 Big Brother Island

-The Red Sea has at the Brothers a width of 180 km, but the crew managed to strike this small island – shortly after two clock at night Captain Craig was rudely awakened from the mighty impact of the ship on the reef at the northern end of the “Big Brother”.
+The Red Sea has a width of 180 km at the Brothers, yet the crew managed to hit this small island - shortly after two o'clock in the morning, Captain Craig was rudely awakened by the violent impact of the ship on the reef at the northern end of the "Big Brother".

-The “on duty” officer Merwood had fallen asleep at the same time with his boss.
-The route led the ship then in truly instinctive certainty in the middle of the reef.
+The "officer on watch", Merwood, had probably fallen asleep at the same time as his boss.
+The resulting course then led the ship in truly somnambulistic safety right into the middle of the reef.

-So the ship got stuck in the narrow fringing reef and all efforts to self release failed.
+The ship was thus stuck in and on the narrow fringing reef and all efforts to free itself failed.

-Captain Craig remained only the thankless task to stay on the desolate island for several weeks and to monitor the recovery of the cargo.
+Captain Craig was left with the thankless task of remaining on the desolate island for several more weeks to supervise the salvage of the cargo.

-Probably in the winter storms 1901/02 the ship was then torn from the reef and sank definitively.
+Probably in the winter storms of 1901/02, the ship was then torn from the reef and it sank for good.

-Originally, it was meant for the Egyptian port and lighthouse administration, and however, it was used later for ferry and supply work in Egyptian ports.
+Originally intended for the Egyptian Port and Lighthouse Administration, she was later used for ferry and supply work in Egyptian ports.

-The dive is an unusual dive, it doesn’t matter how experienced a diver you are.
-It will surprise you, how a ship can sink onto the sloping reef edge in such a way that it looks as if it’s been parked.
-Since the ship contains no more cargo, it is assumed that this slipped off by the wreck and lies now in deeper regions.
-The same as, the AIDA stands straight up on the sloping reef edge, the highest point at 25 m, the propeller at 57 m.
-Apart from the collision with the reef the ship is still perfectly intact.
+The dive on the AIDA is an extraordinary dive, no matter how much experience you have as a diver.
+It leaves you wondering how a ship can sink like that and stand on the sloping reef edge, as if parked.
+Since the ship no longer contains any cargo, one suspects that this has slipped through the wreck and now lies in deeper regions on the ground.
+Same as, the AIDA stands bolt upright on the sloping reef edge, the highest point at 25 m, the screw at 57 m.
+Apart from the collision with the reef, the ship is still completely intact.

 Small Brother Island